-Dr. Andrew Blaber is an Associate Professor at the Department of Biomedical Physiology and Kinesiology at Simon Fraser University’s Faculty of Science.
-He is also the Director of the Aerospace Physiology Lab at SFU, where he and his research team conduct research related to human physiological responses and adaptations to terrestrial and space environments.
-His special interest is in modeling cerebral blood flow regulation under various environmental conditions.
+Dr. Andrew Blaber is a Professor at the Department of Biomedical Physiology and Kinesiology at Simon Fraser University’s Faculty of Science.
+He is also the Director of the Aerospace Physiology Lab at SFU.
+With dreams of humans visiting Mars and other planets, many barriers still exist in our ability to protect and maintain astronaut health over long periods of weightlessness and low gravity.
+Dr. Blaber and his team conduct research to solve the problems related to human physiological responses and adaptations to the space environment.

 Dr. David Stenning is an Assistant Professor at the Department of Statistics and Actuarial Science at Simon Fraser University’s Faculty of Science.
 His research interest is on statistical methods for the physical sciences, which has ventured into a new area – astrostatistics.
 Astronomers have discovered thousands of planets orbiting distant stars, but finding Earth-like planets remains a challenge.
 As Earth is the only planetary body known to harbor life, it is natural to seek out analogues in the cosmos.
 The effort to find these “Alien Earths” and the role of a statistician and practitioner of machine learning, will be discussed.